What is Biology?

 Why study Biology?

 By studying Biology, you are choosing to study a subject that offers solutions and developments to social and ethical challenges.
-It is possibly the most actively changing and developing subject in sciences, and has offered an advanced understanding of threats to human populations such as AIDS, as well as threats to conservation and habitats.
+It is possibly the most actively changing and developing subject in the sciences, and has offered an advanced understanding of threats to human populations such as AIDS, as well as threats to conservation and habitats.

 Are you unsure of the difference between Biological Sciences and Biology?
 Download our guide to help you decide which is right for you.